Charles Mills, 2nd Baron Hillingdon

 Charles William Mills, 2nd Baron Hillingdon (26 January 1855 – 6 April 1919) was a British banker and Conservative politician who sat in the House of Commons from 1885 to 1892, speaking once, in 1889.

-Mills was eldest son of Charles Mills, 1st Baron Hillingdon and Lady Louisa Isabella (d.1918), daughter of Henry Lascelles, 3rd Earl of Harewood.
+Mills was the eldest son of Charles Mills, 1st Baron Hillingdon and Lady Louisa Isabella (d.1918), daughter of Henry Lascelles, 3rd Earl of Harewood.
 He was a lieutenant in the Queen's Own West Kent Yeomanry and a partner in the banking firm of Glyn, Mills & Co.

 In the 1885 general election, Mills was elected as member of parliament (MP) for the inceptive safe seat of Sevenoaks in which he owned The Wildernesse, setting up community allotments and an orphanage there.
 He stood down from the Commons at the 1892 general election.
 In 1898 he inherited the title Baron Hillingdon and Hillingdon Court outright.

 In the same year Hillingdon commissioned Edwin Lutyens, who was then working locally, to design Overstrand Hall.
 Its work began in 1899 and it was completed by 1901.
 Nikolaus Pevsner considered it one of Lutyens' most remarkable buildings, but other critics of the day thought it "lacked the picturesqueness of his best works".

 Lord Hillingdon was elected a Fellow of the Royal Statistical Society in March 1900.